ReturnRei/Snort_poc/README.md

 This command will curl every second the server, and trigger the vulnerability on nginx server
 - - `.\ucurl.sh`

-## More
-- Get a shell on the {{whatever}} container `docker exec -it nginx bash`

-To do
-- Check snort works
-- Snort rules for mitm, arp poisoning, shellcode with AAAAAAAA shellcode
-- Does the poc even work?
-Corrupt memory?
-PROOF
+## What you can do !
+- - Add new snort detection rules on the file ./nginx/ffs.rules
+- - Trigger the CVE directly from the attacker machine, with poc.py.
+It will make a MiTM !
+- - Create a MiTM and modify the page recieve by the victim.